-- Access Level needed to change the Menu
+- Access Level Needed to Change the Menu

-- Getting to the Navigation page
+- Getting to Apps

 - Reorganize (drag&drop)

-Access Level needed to change the Menu
+Access Level Needed to Change the Menu

 This feature is available for users with Administrator rights.
 If you are not an administrator but you would like a different order on the menu, we recommend that you contact your team's administrator.

-Getting to the Navigation page
+Getting to Apps